-HeadSmart is a UK-wide campaign to reduce diagnosis times of childhood brain tumours.
+Better Safe Than Tumour is our UK-wide campaign to reduce diagnosis times of brain tumours.

 Brain tumours (or brain tumors as they are known internationally) are the leading cause of childhood cancer deaths in the UK.
 Around 500 children and young people in the UK are diagnosed each year.
 Diagnosis times of childhood brain tumours are longer in the UK than in many other countries.

-HeadSmart is raising national awareness of the common signs and symptoms of a brain tumour in children and young people by equipping parents, the public and healthcare professionals with information they need.
-This is achieved through the distribution of symptom cards and posters to raise awareness of symptoms, and the promotion of a clinical guideline and training module for health professionals.
+HeadSmart helped raise national awareness of the common signs and symptoms of a brain tumour in children and young people by equipping parents, the public and healthcare professionals with information they need.
+This was achieved through the distribution of symptom cards and posters to raise awareness of symptoms, and the promotion of a clinical guideline and training module for health professionals.

 The impact of our HeadSmart campaign